Cypress PSoC

-PSoC (programmable system on a chip) is a family of microcontroller integrated circuits by Cypress Semiconductor.
-These chips include a CPU core and mixed-signal arrays of configurable integrated analog and digital peripherals.
+PSoC (programmable system on a chip) is a family of microcontroller integrated circuits originally developed by Cypress Semiconductor.
+Following Infineon Technologies' acquisition of Cypress in 2020, the product line has been manufactured and marketed by Infineon.

+The PSoC MCU architecture historically combined a CPU core with mixed-signal arrays of programmable analog and digital peripherals, enabling designers to configure system functions within the device.
+More recent PSoC devices incorporate features commonly found in 32-bit microcontrollers, such as Arm Cortex-based cores and integrated communication peripherals.

 History

 In 2002, Cypress began shipping commercial quantities of the PSoC 1.
 To promote the PSoC, Cypress sponsored a "PSoC Design Challenge" in Circuit Cellar magazine in 2002 and 2004.

 In April 2013, Cypress released the fourth generation, PSoC 4.
 The PSoC 4 features a 32-bit ARM Cortex-M0 CPU, with programmable analog blocks (operational amplifiers and comparators), programmable digital blocks (PLD-based UDBs), programmable routing and flexible GPIO (route any function to any pin), a serial communication block (for SPI, UART, I^{2}C), a timer/counter/PWM block and more.

 PSoC is used in devices as simple as Sonicare toothbrushes and Adidas sneakers, and as complex as the TiVo set-top box.
 One PSoC implements capacitive sensing for the touch-sensitive scroll wheel on the Apple iPod click wheel.

 In 2014, Cypress extended the PSoC 4 family by integrating a Bluetooth Low Energy radio along with a PSoC 4 Cortex-M0-based SoC in a single, monolithic die.

 In 2016, Cypress released PSoC 4 S-Series, featuring ARM Cortex-M0+ CPU.

+In April 2020, Infineon Technologies completed its acquisition of Cypress Semiconductor for approximately €9.0 billion, integrating the PSoC family into Infineon's broader microcontroller portfolio.